Management console overview

 Note

-The update process takes some time.
+The update process takes some time to complete.
 Please wait.

-• Expired: If a Subscription resource group is not renewed upon expiration, its status changes to Expired and it can no longer be used.
-If it is not renewed within the grace period, the resource group is deleted from the console.
+• Expired: If a subscription resource group is not renewed by its expiration date, its status changes to Expired and it can no longer be used.
+If it is not renewed within a specific grace period, its record is removed from the console.

-• Area 3, resource group usage: If resource group usage is too high, task performance may be degraded.
-Check the resource consumption of specific tasks and optimize any that are using resources inefficiently.
+• Area 3, resource group usage: If resource group usage is too high, task performance may degrade.
+Check the resource consumption of specific tasks and optimize any inefficient tasks.

 3